ClapperGtk.Video

 Basic usage

 A typical use case is to embed video widget as part of your app where video playback is needed.
-Get the [class`Clapper`.Player] belonging to the video widget and start adding new [class`Clapper`.MediaItem] items to the [class`Clapper`.Queue] for playback.
+Get the [class`Clapper`.Player] belonging to the AV widget and start adding new [class`Clapper`.MediaItem] items to the [class`Clapper`.Queue] for playback.
 For more information please refer to the Clapper playback library documentation.

 ClapperGtk.Video can automatically take care of revealing and later fading overlaid content when interacting with the video.
 To do this, simply add your widgets with [method`ClapperGtk`.Video.add_fading_overlay].
 If you want to display some static content on top of video (or take care of visibility within overlaid widget itself) you can add it to the video as a normal overlay with [method`ClapperGtk`.Video.add_overlay].